 Growing up, I enjoyed Christmas Eve as much (or more) as Christmas.
 We would go to church for the Christmas Eve service and then we would go sledding with friends.
 Before we were too small to go sledding without our parents, we would go home and open just one gift.

 These days, my husband and I have our own tradition.
-We still go to the Christmas Eve service.
-Since our children are young, when that’s done we bring them home and put them to bed.
+We still go to the Christmas Eve service but since our children are young we bring them home and put them to bed.
 Once there, we order Chinese food and watch a Christmas movie.

 What is Christmas without family?
 We are fortunate to have family and spend time with them, but we also try and remember the people who may not have family in town.
 We have many single friends whose parents live out of town so we always make sure they have a place to go for Christmas dinner.